bmc/ebook/README.md

 Be sure to read the change log for the new release.

 ### Required software

+If you're not using Docker, you'll need to install a bunch of tools on your local machine.

 1. Install [pandoc](http://pandoc.org/installing.html).
 2. Install a Python distribution, version 3.6 or better.